ucll-vgo/picross-solution/docs/rules.md

 </center>

-* The M does not know about the VM or V and must not mention any type of the layer above it.
+* The M does not know about neither the VM or V and must not mention anything from the layer above it.
 * The VM knows the M, but does not know anything about the V.
 * The V knows both the VM and M, but ideally, the V does not speak directly to the M.

-The reasoning behind this is:

-* We want to be able to reuse code in other contexts.
+The reasoning behind this is that we want to be able to reuse code in other contexts.
 If the M were to contain WPF types, it becomes impossible to reuse the M on a platform for which WPF is not available, e.g., mobile devices.
-Similary, we want to be able to reuse the VM.
+Likewise, we want to be able to reuse the VM.

-An necessary (but not sufficient) test to check that the layering is respected, is to verify the project references.
+A necessary (but not sufficient) test to check that the layering is respected, is to verify the project references.